Making Yogurt at home

 Cool the Yogurt in the fridge for a couple of hours.
 The cool Yogurt will get even more thickness.

 It should go without saying that preliminary with the best quality ingredients ensures you will have the best excellence/quality end product.
 It means that I always start with organic, grass-fed milk and use either a starter or a limited tablespoon from one of my batches.

 You can use a supermarket brand as a starter.
 But please read the components carefully and look for active, live cultures.
 You do not want junky fillers, stabilizers, and flavorings you will use to propagate an entirely new batch.

 - You can use whole, 2% percent, or skim milk.

 - The 1st time you make homemade, it will likely taste pungent, no matter how long you incubate it.
 That is because of the reason that your taste buds are used to excessive sweetened, store-bought yogurts.
-In time, your taste buds will gradually adapt to this pure, homemade But if you had like to sweeten the you can add one-two tablespoons of maple syrup.
+In time, your taste buds will gradually adapt to this pure, homemade, But if you had like to sweeten it, you could add one-two tablespoons of maple syrup.
 You can also add a scraped vanilla bean or vanilla extract.
 In reality, just the vanilla flavor alone can make taste automatically sweeter.